What are Mat Classes, and would it be good for me?

 As Physios, we constantly are asked, “What is Pilates and would it be good for me?”.

 Our Mat Classes have grown in popularity over the last few years.
 The number of our Gentle, Open, Mums and Bubs and Pregnancy Mat Classes have grown considerably over the last year.
-We are always putting on more classes to accomodate for the demand.
+We are always putting on more classes to accommodate for the demand.
 Here at Aspire we want to give you as many choices of class times to fit into your busy schedules.

 So what is this Pilates?